Category: Email / Inbox tools

 Rule: If senders cannot be screened before reaching the inbox and must be filtered manually after arrival, Gmail fails first.

-Why HEY fits busy professionals
+Why HEY fits Busy professionals better

 Where HEY wins